pesama/konga-metadata/README.md

 					searchConf: { 				// search configuration for the entity
 						policy: 'enum', 			// format of the search for this object (e.g. exact match, range, wildcards)
-						multiplicity: 'enum', 		// multiplicity of the search input (one, many) },
+						multiplicity: 'enum', 		// multiplicity of the search input (one, many)
+						fields: 'string[]' 			// fields to use for search },
 					unique: 'boolean', 			// whether the value of this field mustn't be duplicated
 					access: {					// (Object) access information for the entity type